TMurvihillPortfolio/mobile-timesheet-api/README.md

 July 2021

 Built with React, Nodejs, MongoDB.
-Backend hosted on an Ubuntu server.
-Front-end hosted on take2tech.ca
+Front and Back Ends hosted by take2tech.ca on an Ubuntu server.

 Dev files located at: https://github.com/tmurvv/